john-james-ai/BreastCancerDetection/_sources/content/01_eda/03_eda_image.md

 ## Resolution and Aspect Ratio

-Optimal resolution is essential to distinguish malignancy in subtle radiological masses and calcifications. {numref}`edai_resolution_fig` illuminates the distribution of resolution in the CBIS-DDSM dataset.
+Optimal resolution is essential to distinguish malignancy in subtle radiological masses and calcifications. {numref}`edai_resolutions_plot_fig` illuminates the distribution of resolution in the CBIS-DDSM dataset.

 ```{code-cell} ipython3
 :tags: [remove-output, hide-cell]